 What we don’t: Pricier and heavier than the f/4 version below.

 Back when only the 16-35mm f/4 was in existence, we were quite happy with the image quality provided by that lens.
-But earlier this year Sony added the G Master version, which for serious landscape photographers and other wide-angle professionals, is now extremely difficult to pass up.
+But last year, Sony added the G Master version, which for serious landscape photographers and other wide-angle professionals, is difficult to pass up.
 Simply put, this lens is stunning.
 It’s extremely sharp all the way to the corners, excellent in low light for a wide-angle zoom, and creates crisp, life-like images that are hard to replicate outside of the GM family.

 The real question is whether you have to spend up for the 16-35mm f/2.8.
-The f/4 version described below is a top-notch lens in its own right, and saves you about $850 in cost and nearly 6 ounces in weight.
-More, most people don’t use a 16-35mm lens as frequently in low light as a more indoor-friendly zoom like a 24-70mm f/2.8.
+The f/4 version described below is a top-notch lens in its own right, creates better sunstars, and saves you about $850 in cost and nearly 6 ounces in weight.
+More, most people don’t use a 16-35mm lens as frequently in low light as a more indoor-friendly zoom like a 24-70mm f/2.8, and Sony cameras have superb ISO sensitivity.
 The answer is that both are fine choices, but when a GM model is available, we recommend going for it.

 See the Sony 16-35mm f/2.8 GM